AbdulWaheed73/text-to-speech/README.md

 5. Note: Requires OpenAI credits

 ### Agora TTS (Third Card - CLOUD)
-1. Make sure you have set up your Agora credentials in `.env.local`
+1. Make sure you have set up your Azure Speech Services key in `.env.local`
 2. Enter any text in the textarea
 3. Click "Play with Agora TTS"
-4. Cloud-generated speech will be processed and played
+4. Azure-powered speech (same as used by Agora platform) will be generated and played
-5. Note: Requires Agora account and credentials
+5. Note: Uses Azure TTS, which is one of Agora's supported TTS providers

 ## Tech Stack